-Ascending the mountain, past the Second Cave at 3450m, the vegetation changes as you enter the heath zone.
+Ascending Kilimanjaro, past the Second Cave at 3450m, the vegetation changes as you enter the heath zone.

-The evening is spent at Kikelewa Cave with views to towering Mawenzi in the distance.
+The evening is spent at Kikelewa Cave with spectacular views to towering Mawenzi in the distance.

-Mawenzi is an extinct cone of the three volcanic cones of Kili.
+Mawenzi is an extinct cone of the three volcanic cones of Mt.
+Kilimanjaro.

-At 5149m, the ‘long drop’ toilets at the base of Mawenzi offer great views of majestic rocky outcrops whilst one does one’s business.
+At 5149m, the ‘long drop’ toilets at the base of Mawenzi offer great views of Mount Kilimanjaro’s majestic rocky outcrops whilst one does one’s business.

 It’s a little cool and somewhat breezy.
 But the wind keeps the flies at bay.
 This is a huge bonus on relatively warm days.